 Check the byline.
-If an online publisher doesn’t use bylines at all, so you have no way of verifying the author’s credibility, that’s a bad sign.
+If an online publisher doesn’t use bylines at all, you have no way of verifying the author’s credibility.
+That’s a bad sign.

 Is the person writing the article qualified to write about it?
 Is he/she even real?

 Some sites have a space for a bio, where some authors list their credentials and link to their social media accounts.
-Most fake news writers hide behind a made-up name and stock photo; these may be harder to spot.
-You could also search around on the internet to find out if he or she has published anything else
+Most fake news writers hide behind a made-up name and stock photo.
+These fake identities may be harder to spot, but you could also do a quick Google search to find out if he or she has published anything else.